ad-s2dios/riiip/README.md

-# riiip: RISCV Interactive Interpreter in Python
+# riiip: RISCV Interactive Interpreter in Python 💀

+**this version is unstable and still under development**

 The main goal of riiip is to make learning RISCV easy!
 It does so with a shell-like interactive interpreter inspired by Python.
 Instructions print helpful messages as they execute.
 For now, riiip is built entirely in python and interprets 32-bit RISCV.